Atalonica/SecureRF/README.md

 The latest examples, new features and bug fixes are found in the [original repository](https://github.com/Atalonica/SecureRF) of this library.

 ## License
 MIT.
-See LICENCE file (copyright and permission notice shall be included in copies or portions of code).
+See [LICENCE](https://github.com/Atalonica/SecureRF/blob/main/LICENSE) file (license and copyright notice shall be included in copies or portions of code).

 ## Features
 - Authentication Encryption with Associated Data lightweight protocol (Xoodyak)